Once a week Garbage Collection Routes:

 Backyard composters are available for purchase from Waste Management for $80.00.
 Call (441) 278-0563 or email firstname.lastname@example.org to purchase an Earth Machine brand compost bin.

 The Marsh Folly Composting facility accepts leaf and limb waste and provides compost.
-This service is free service for drivers of private cars.
+This service is free for drivers of private cars.
+A fee applies to truckers.

 Monday – Friday: 7:30 a.m. to 4:00 p.m.